How to Prevent Facebook Scams

 There are handful things you can do if you are a scam’s victim.
 What you do relies on what the attacker has done to you.

-See also How to Post a Gif on Facebook Using Giphy
+See also How to Schedule Facebook Posts

 If you have revealed your password, you must post a text to your buddies to alert them that your account was infected.
 This may stop your friends from following any links that will infect extra accounts.
 Alter your password to something difficult to deduct such as a series of unconnected characters.
 Evade employing the same password for various services or accounts else you can leave even more of your data defenseless.
 You can report about the scam through the Help Center to Facebook.